assimelha/uploado/README.md

 A component for displaying the CSV data.
 Features include:

-- Sortable columns
+- Sortable columns with click-to-sort functionality
-- Resizable columns
+- Resizable columns with drag handles
 - Virtual scrolling for performance optimization
+- Automatic column type detection (numeric or text)
+- Tooltips displaying column types on hover
+- Fixed header for easy navigation

 ## Libraries Used